 Air dry whenever there’s time.
 When you must, use heat tools as seldom and for as short a time as possible.
 Set them at the lowest temperature you can to still get the job done.
 Hold the dryer at least 6 inches (15cm) away from your scalp.

 A condition known as bubble hair occurs when water in hair is heated and turns to steam, causing bubbles on the shaft.
 The result is brittle hair that is more prone to breakage and split ends.
 So before you reach for the blow dryer, use a towel, tee or micro-fiber cloth to make sure hair is merely damp and not sopping wet.

-To counter the risks of heat styling, use a product beforehand that contains copolymers, proteins, and essential oils – to both insulate hair from heat and prevent moisture loss – such as Hairstory Dressed Up.
+To counter the risks of heat styling, use a product beforehand that contains copolymers, proteins, and essential oils – to both insulate hair from heat and prevent moisture loss – such as Hairstory Dressed Up, our natural hair protector.